 The default natural mortality rate assumed for king crab species by NPFMC (2007) is M=0.18.
-Note, however, natural mortality was not used for OFL estimation because this stock belongs to Tier 5.
+Note, however, natural mortality was not used for OFL estimation because this stock is classified as Tier 5.

 4. Information on any data sources that were available, but were excluded from the assessment: